scssyworks/silkrouter/README.md

 # Silk Router
-Silk router (formerly <a href="https://github.com/scssyworks/silkrouter/tree/feature/ver2">jqueryrouter</a>) is an JavaScript library for single page applications with routing.
+Silk router (formerly <a href="https://github.com/scssyworks/silkrouter/tree/feature/ver2">jqueryrouter</a>) is a JavaScript library for single page applications with routing.

 # Installation